Colex317/citibike-challenge/README.md

 ## 3. Gender analysis:

-**Number of trips recorded during the chosen period (January and June 2020), showing the changes by gender**
+### Number of trips recorded during the chosen period (January and June 2020), showing the changes by gender

 As expected, the number of citibike trips tends to be higher in the summer and lower in the winter.
+Males have more recorded citibike trips than females for both months:

+**Male**

+- January 2020 - 904,522
+- June 2020 - 1,044,621

 **Female**

-- For the winter month of January 2020, there were 279,106 recorded citibike trips compared to 586,361 for the summer month of June 2020

-**Male**

-- For the winter month of January 2020, there were 904,522 recorded citibike trips compared to 1,044,621 for the summer month of June 2020
+- January 2020 - 279,106
+- June 2020 - 586,361

 **Unknown** (those who did not state their gender)

-- For the winter month of January 2020, there were 56,968 recorded citibike trips compared to 251,291 for the summer month of June 2020
+- January 2020 - 56,968
+- June 2020 - 251,291